mrwizard82d1/complete-ai-ml-ds/Types of Evaluation.md

 		- Root mean squared error (RMSE)
 	- Recommendation
 		- Precision at K
+			- "K" is a number
+			- That is, how good are the recommendations for K items?
 - Defining metrics at beginning of project
 	- Provides everyone with common goal
 	- But remember, project metrics **may change**